bnclabs/gson/docs/collate.md

 positive small decimal but its sign must appear at the front of the entire representation.
 As with large decimals there is no need to include a delimiter since the exponent is length prefixed.
 Zero is represented as 0 since a sign symbol will be used for all other numbers.
-The resulting representations look like the large decimals with a sign added except the integer is used multiplicatively to scale the number rather than as an additive offset.
 Following is a set of examples:

 ```text
 float           binary compiled